-By far the best thing about staying in a hotel on La Rambla in Barcelona is you will be in the heart of the city, and therefore very close to all the main tourist attractions: the Cathedral is a few minutes walk, as is the MACBA, several other art galleries, Plaça Catalunya, great shopping and even the beach.
+By far the best thing about staying in a hotel on La Rambla is you will be in the heart of the city, and therefore very close to all the main tourist attractions: the Cathedral is a few minutes walk, as is the MACBA, several other art galleries, Plaça Catalunya, great shopping and even the beach.
 Plus if where you want to go is that little bit further like Parc Güell or La Pedrera, then you have 3 metro stops (all on the same Green Line, L3) to choose from.
 Plus you get the added bonus of never losing your hotel, almost everyone knows where La Rambla is!

 |Street performer on la Rambla|

 Nevertheless you will pay the price of being one of the many people who want to stay on a hotel on La Rambla, and expect to pay more for less.
 A lot of things on the Rambla, such as the restaurants are purely for tourists and will most likely charge you well over the odds for your jug of sangria.
 The hotels are not so bad.
 They are expensive, but many have good facilities.
 As with hotels in every city centre, you must be willing to sacrifice space, and sometimes personality for a good location.